Emil Roback: Early career

 Roback started playing football as a youngster with IFK Norrköping, before representing IK Sleipner and Västerhaninge IF in two brief spells.

 Hammarby IF

 In 2015, he joined the academy of Allsvenskan side Hammarby IF from Stockholm.
 On 3 January 2020, Roback signed his first professional contract with Hammarby.
 On 24 April 2020, Roback played striker alongside Hammarby IF shareholder Zlatan Ibrahimović in an internal friendly game with Hammarby during the COVID-19 pandemic that was televised by Dplay.

 Loan to Frej

 He was loaned out to affiliated club IK Frej in Ettan, Sweden's third tier, for the remainder of the 2020 season.
 He ended up playing 8 games for Frej in 2020.

-Return to Hammarby and debut
+Return to Hammarby IF and debut

 On 25 June 2020, Roback returned to Hammarby for their Svenska Cupen match against IFK Göteborg.
 He made his professional debut after coming on as a 74th minute substitute for Imad Khalili as Hammarby would succumb to a 1–3 defeat.